ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

       If present, this classmethod is called to create a middleware instance from a :class:`~frapy.crawler.Crawler`.
 It must return a new instance of the middleware.
-Crawler object provides access to all Scrapy core components like settings and signals; it is a way for middleware to access them and hook its functionality into Scrapy.
+Crawler object provides access to all Frapy core components like settings and signals; it is a way for middleware to access them and hook its functionality into Frapy.

       :param crawler: crawler that uses this middleware
       :type crawler: :class:`~frapy.crawler.Crawler` object